Governorship of Ronald Reagan: Education

+Welfare

 Reagan's terms as governor helped to shape the policies he would pursue in his later political career as president.
 By campaigning on a platform of sending "the welfare bums back to work", he spoke out against the idea of the welfare state.
 He also strongly advocated for less government regulation of the economy and against what he believed to be undue federal taxation.
 With his eye on national politics, Governor Reagan opposed the negative income tax policy recommended by Presidents Richard Nixon and Jimmy Carter and developed by Milton Friedman.
 He offered as an alternative the California Welfare Reform Act (CWRA).

 Reagan's rhetoric about "welfare queens" suggested fraud was a major concern.
 He believed that increased welfare led to more illegitimate babies.
 However, his fears were not supported by the findings of scholarly analysis of the fertility of women receiving Aid to Families with Dependent Children funds.
 Women did not bear more children when aid was increased, or less when it was decreased.
 Instead availability of legal abortions—which Reagan supported as governor—seems to be a factor in decreased births to welfare recipients, and the factors of low education, recent migration to the state, and a welfare childhood experience were more closely related to pregnancies.

 Reagan's welfare reform, according to historian Garin Burbank, was a modest success: